willhall88/music_player/README.md

 music_player
 ============

-A fun project to increase learning of Javascript,
+A fun project to increase learning of Javascript.